Table of contents

 - Antibody or serology tests measure the presence of antibodies in the blood.
 These tests require blood to be drawn and show if you had a previous infection.
 They cannot tell if you have an active infection at the time of the test.

 What are the two types of diagnostic tests?

 1. Molecular tests: PCR (polymerase chain reaction) and LAMP tests

 - Thought to be the most accurate option

 - Generally take longer.
-This is because they take a few hours to complete after they are sent to the lab.
+This is because they take a few hours to complete after being sent to the lab.